 An activity may meet the national objective of reducing or eliminating slum and blight, instead of benefiting low and very low income people.
-Currently, there are two designated slum and blight areas in the City of Bremerton.
+Currently, there are only designated slum and blight areas in the City of Bremerton.
+There are no slum and blight designations outside the City.
 There are two different ways that CDBG activities can meet this second national objective.